Next Steps After Receiving Your Financial Aid Notification Graduate

 Step 4: Review Your Bill

 You can view your bill by clicking “Student Account Services” after logging into MyAccess.
-If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Billing and Payment Services.
+If you have any questions about paying your bill, setting up a payment plan, or accessing your refund, contact the Office of Revenue and Receivables.

 You will be notified by email when a billing statement has been issued.
 Bills are generally issued in mid-June and mid-November.
 If you accepted your financial aid and completed the applicable loan requirements in MyAccess those amounts will appear on your billing statement as memo credits until actual funds are disbursed and it will reduce the amount that you must pay.

 If the amount of financial aid you received is greater than the charges on your bill, you may be eligible for a refund.
-For information on how to set up a refund profile and request a refund, refer to the Office of Billing and Payment Services’ website.
+For information on how to set up a refund profile and request a refund, refer to the Office Revenue and Receivables’ website.

 Step 5: Waive or Accept Your Student Health Insurance